 This is an extraordinary moment in our history.
 All at once, we are grappling with a devastating pandemic, economic shock, and social upheaval and targeted hate especially in our Asian communities.
 This is a moment that has challenged all of us to think and act differently.

 In the center of all of this, the tragic killing of George Floyd has sparked the expression of decades of collective anger and frustration over the unacceptable abuse of power and authority.
-(I would find a way to collectively list all racist activity).
 This pain is felt across our communities and our workplace, which we often see as our second home.

 There is no doubt in our mind that the weight of these disastrous events disproportionately impacts the black community and other communities of color.
 There are no easy answers.
 At the National Diversity Council, we understand this is our moment to lead from the front and fully commit to creating the fair and inclusive society that every single person in our nation deserves.